UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

 In the real world, this data often comes from a file on a hard drive.
 So learning to read data from a file into a program is a very important concept, and a very practical and useful tool.

-The simplest kind of file is a basic "text files"—the kind of file you can edit in one of several ways:
+The simplest kind of file is a basic "text file"—the kind of file you can edit in one of several ways:

--   With the IDLE editor on any machine that runs IDLE (Unix, Windows or Mac)
+-   With the IDLE editor on any machine that runs IDLE
     -   We edit the files the same way we edit Python files, but we save them with the .txt extension
 -   On Windows with programs such as "Notepad"
 -   On Mac with programs such as "TextEdit"